gaxmann/gordonssunclock/README.md

 **Reconnect to your local, natural time.**

 The app is free, shows no ads, and collects no data.
 It's simply a gift from me to the world.

+For more visual impressions and a detailed description in German, check out the Play Store page.

 ## Download